helium/HIP/0019-third-party-manufacturers.md

 # Summary

 This proposal seeks to lay out requirements for third-party manufacturers to be approved by the community, and a process by which onboarding keys can be issued by Helium, Inc to those manufacturers.

+For Light Hotspots to be added to the Network, Validators must be a network participant to handle consensus.
+Shipping to consumers cannot happen until HIP25 is implemented in production.

 # Motivation